 - Show Custom post Types on your Homepage by Justin Tadlock

 Wordpress 3.0 comes with inbuilt support of changing background of your Wordpress themes.
 To Add support for Custom background, drop the following line in your theme’s function.php file:

 This tag adds a custom body style tag inline in between your

 Standard Comments Tag

-WordPress 3.0 introduces a new standard comment form tag which enables any theme to have a full blown comment form by just modifying/specifying a few parameters.
+Wordpress 3.0 introduces a new standard comment form tag that enables any theme to have a full-blown comment form by just modifying/specifying a few parameters.

 comment_form() can be changed for any theme using filters and custom styles.
 For More Details on this, read this post by OttoPress.